uid100/WhiteboardSD9/Alphabetize/README.md

 # Alphabetize
 ## Class Library method

-Write a method to return a list of characters from an input string in alphabetical order.
+Write a method that accepts an input string as a parameter and returns the characters as a string (re-)arranged in alphabetical order.